 Linda is a Senior Managing Director for Government Relations and Legislative Affairs for the CME Group.
 She is responsible for developing and implementing CME Group’s U.S. and global legislative and policy strategy.
 Linda has also worked on Capitol Hill as a Senior Counsel to the U.S. House of Representatives Committee on Financial Services and Commerce.
 She holds an A.B. from Brown University and a J.D. from George Washington University.

 She and her husband, Peter, have three children: Mackie '18, and Will and Walker, Class of 2021.

 Bob served as Vice President, Treasurer and Senior Financial Advisor at the Collegiate School in Richmond for 21 years.
 He currently is an independent consultant working with non-profit organizations advising on general management, budgeting and financial planning.
-Bob has been employed at Loyola College (Baltimore, MD) and Trinity College (Washington, D.C.).
-He received his A.B. from Loyola University of Chicago, his M.A. from University of Denver and his Ph.D. in Higher Education and Organization Development from American University.
+Bob has been employed at Loyola College (Baltimore, MD) and Trinity College (Washington, D.C.) as well as at the Science Museum of Virginia.
+He received his A.B. from Loyola University of Chicago, his M.A. from University of Denver and his Ph.D. in Higher Education Administration and Organization Development from American University.
 Bob and his wife Betsy Curtler live in Bloomfield, Connecticut.